biering/blog/content/post/user-friendly-pattern-recognition.md

 The first question which should everyone come in mind is what's the use case, **what's the problem this application tries to solve**.

 The use case I got from my advisor comes from his field of work, robotics.
 I've heard a lot about that it is very hard and expensive to train robots new tasks in the current industrial world.
 Often the code is hardcoded for specific tasks and needs to be rewritten every time the robot should perform another task.
-I have no valid source for this statement but I think it's right.
 Therefore it should exist an easier way to train a robot a new task and one requirement for this goal is to observe the behavior of the robot and be able to react to different events and situations.

-For example, the robot grips a box and move it to another position.
+For example, the robot grips a box and moves it to another position.
 We need a way to detect if the robot misgripped the box or collides with something based on his sensor data to at least notify a human about his misbehavior.
 This is even more important if the robot should perform various not hardcoded tasks.
 The robot produces a lot of data based on his sensors.
 This data can be seen as time series with a specific interval between each data tick.

 Theoretically there should be a large number of other use cases, immer if pattern ...